 Your router has a DNS cache, too, meaning that any DNS troubleshooting steps should also include flushing the DNS cache on both the computer and the router.

-Follow along with us as we explain how to clear the DNS cache on your iPhone, iPad and Mac.
+Follow along with us as we explain how to clear the DNS cache on your iPhone, iPad, Mac, and leading computer web browsers.

-How to clear DNS caches on iPhone and iPad
+How to clear DNS cache on iPhone and iPad

 On iOS, you have three different ways of clearing the DNS cache.
-Firstly, you can toggle Airplane Mode on and then back off, which has the side-effect of flushing the DNS cache.
-Secondly, you can simply reboot your device in order to achieve the same effect like the Airplane Mode method.
+Firstly, you can toggle Airplane Mode on and then back off, which has the side effect of flushing the DNS cache.
+Secondly, you can simply reboot your device to achieve the same effect as the Airplane Mode method.
 And thirdly, dumping your network settings will also do the trick.

 Toggling Airplane Mode is the quickest way to flush your DNS cache because doing so instantly turns off the wireless features on your device and shuts down cellular radios so that you comply with airline regulations.
 If you need to clear DNS caches multiple times per day, this is the method you’ll want to use (it works with cellular iPads, too).